 With this release of Cluster Services, cluster-enabled volumes no longer appear as cluster resources.
 NSS pools are resources, and load and unload scripts apply to pools and are automatically generated for them.
-Each clusterenabled NSS pool requires its own IP address.
-This means that each clusterenabled volume does not have an associated load and unload script or an assigned IP address.
+Each cluster-enabled NSS pool requires its own IP address.
+This means that each cluster-enabled volume does not have an associated load and unload script or an assigned IP address.

-The first volume you cluster enable in the pool automatically cluster enables the pool where the volume resides.
+NSS pools can be cluster enabled at the same time they are created.
+If you did not cluster enable a pool at creation time, the first volume you cluster enable in the pool automatically cluster enables the pool where the volume resides.
 Once a pool has been cluster enabled, you will need to cluster enable the other volumes in the pool if you want them to be mounted on another server during a failover.